 Why Compact Radiators?

-Efficient The double panel design encourages a column of warm air to form in the middle of the appliance, which drives convection currents and heats the room much more quickly.
-Many designs also feature convector fins in this space, further increasing the amount of heat that can be transferred into the room over a short space of time.
-This means that this type emits more than double the British Thermal Units (BTUs) of comparable single radiators, making it measurably cosier.
+The double-panel design encourages a column of warm air to form in the middle of the appliance, which drives convection currents and heats the room much more quickly.
+Many designs also feature convector fins in this space, further increasing the heat that can be transferred into the room over a short time.
+This means that this type emits more than double the British Thermal Units (BTUs) of comparable single radiators, making it cosier.

 Which Model to Choose?
 Round Tops or Traditional Models?